 Reading in low lighting is difficult and strains the eyes as much as, if not more, than the back light does.
 The glow light provides a gentle glow that allows you to read without eye strain or disturbing your bed partner or a nighttime driver.

 While many people can't read in the car, I'm not one of those people.
 Long trips have always given me an excuse to bring a book along and enjoy the trip, and the Kindle has provided me with a means of bringing several books with me without taking up a lot of space, but also permits me to read at night without disturbing the driver.
 This light is not at all distracting, and can be adjusted (manually) based on the amount of light available to the reader.

-#4 Kindle Books Can Be Shared -- And Always Returned!
+#4 Kindle Books Can Be Easily Loaned and Returned

-One of the worst frustrations of my life has always been lending a book to a friend or family member and either not receiving it back from the borrower or (worse in some ways!) receiving it back damaged from the borrower!
-In high school I loaned one of my favorite books to a friend, and though she remembers giving it back to me, it was gone forever.
+One of the worst frustrations of my life has always been lending a book to a friend or family member and either not receiving it back from the borrower or (worse in some ways!) receiving it back damaged!
+In high school, I loaned one of my favorite books to a friend, and though she remembers giving it back to me, it was gone forever.
 That book went out of print shortly before I loaned it, and only recently became available in print again.

-With the Kindle, many thousands of books can be loaned to another person who has an Amazon account -- all you should need is their Amazon e-mail address to loan the book.
-Note that some authors don't enable loaning of e-books.
+With the Kindle, many thousands of books can be loaned to another person who has an Amazon account—all you need is their Amazon e-mail address to loan the book.
+(Note that some authors don't enable loaning of e-books.)

 The book is loaned for a pre-determined period of time, during which you don't have access to it, and then it will be returned to you.
 You'll always get your books back if you loan on Kindle!

 This is one of my favorite things about owning an e-reader.
 I haven't gotten to use it much over the past several years since I've been using these devices, but it has served me well when I have.